TracerBench/tracerbench/packages/cli/README.md

 OPTIONS
-  -a, --archive=archive                  (required) [default: ./trace.har] Path to the existing HAR file -f, --traceJSONOutput=traceJSONOutput  (required) [default: ./trace.json] Path to the existing trace JSON file -m, --methods=methods                  (required) [default: ""] List of methods to aggregate
+  -a, --archive=archive                  (required) [default: ./trace.har] Path to the existing HAR file -f, --traceJSONOutput=traceJSONOutput  (required) [default: ./trace.json] Output path for the trace JSON file -m, --methods=methods                  (required) [default: ""] List of methods to aggregate

   -r, --report=report                    Directory path to generate a report with aggregated sums for each heuristic